Getting Started and Planning for your Aquaponic System

 - Do you have a source for heating and cooling?
 There are a variety of ways to heat and/or cool your environment that need to be researched and considered such as natural gas, radiant heating, geothermal, evaporative cooling, shade cloth etc…

 - Will you need to heat the water?
 This is dependent on the preceding question and also the type of fish you intend to raise in your system.
 A water temperature between 66 and 74 degrees Fahrenheit is typically a good range but again that is highly dependent on your choice of fish.
-We can advise you on this if you need further assistance or visit our Heating Solutions page to browse available products.
+We can advise you on this if you need further assistance or visit the Heating Solutions section in our online store to browse available products.

 - Do you have a source for heating the water?
 There are several options for heating such as electric heat, natural gas, propane, wood, solar thermal and other methods.
 Heating may require a combination of methods.